rschlosser11/travel_guides/README.md

 ## Usage

-Download or clone this repository from GitHub.
-In your terminal, navigate to the folder that you've just downloaded and type ./bin/travel-guides to run the CLI.
+Type 'travel-guides' into the terminal and follow the on screen prompts.

 ## Development